Department of Physics and Astronomy

 23.05.25 | Research, Instagram, International

-The Faculty of Physics and Astronomy has an international visitor: Prof. Dr. Hai-Hu Wen from Nanjing University in China is visiting us from May to July.
-The Alexander von Humboldt Foundation has awarded him the Humboldt Research Award - on the recommendation of Bochum researchers Prof. Dr. Anna Böhmer and Prof. Dr. Ilya Eremin.
-The award recognizes outstanding scientists from abroad whose research and scientific contributions have received international recognition.
-The award enables the prizewinners to carry out research projects of their own choice together with German colleagues.
+The Department Physics and Astronomy is hosting an international visitor: Prof. Dr. Hai-Hu Wen from Nanjing University in China will be with us from May through July.
+The Alexander von Humboldt Foundation has awarded him the Humboldt Research Award—upon the recommendation of Bochum-based researchers Prof. Dr. Anna Böhmer and Prof. Dr. Ilya Eremin.
+The prize honors outstanding scientists from abroad whose research and scientific contributions have gained international recognition.
+The award enables the recipients to carry out research projects of their own choosing in collaboration with German colleagues.

 Pioneer of new superconductors